furcan/Markers-On-Map/README.md

       // optional => infowindow from Google Places when marker clicked (if "googlePlacesApiEnabled" is true)
       markerContentFromGoogleQuery: 'Anitkabir',

-      // v1.1.0 and next versions => optional => A callback function can be used when marker element clicked
+      // v1.1.0 and the next versions => optional => A callback function can be used when marker element clicked
       markerCallback: null,

+      // v1.3.0 and the next versions => optional => A callback function can be used when marker infowindow close button element clicked
+      closeCallback: null,
     }
   ],
 });